crossplane/crossplane/design/one-pager-package-image-config.md

 pulled, the package manager will query the `ImageConfig` objects to find the best matching verification settings for the image.
 The selected `ImageConfig` may be different for authentication and verification settings if there are separate objects defined for these settings.
+The pull secret from the selected `ImageConfig` object will be appended to the list of pull secrets used that might be provided by other means, e.g., the package installation APIs.

 Careful readers might have noticed that the `spec.verification.cosign` field closely follows the schema used in the _Policy Controller's_ `ClusterImagePolicy`